-STAND Global Issues is a part-time evening course that focuses on the interdependent and unequal world in which we live, through a process of interactive learning, debate, action and reflection.
+STAND Global Issues is a part-time evening course running in the Spring and Autumn that focuses on the interdependent and unequal world in which we live, through a process of interactive learning, debate, action and reflection.

-Introduction to Development: By the end of this session, participants will have: explored a range of definitions and perspectives on development; become familiar with key concepts such as poverty, inequality and sustainability; developed an understanding of the root causes, consequences and solutions of global poverty and inequality, and explored the purpose and rationale of the Sustainable Development Goals.
+This session allows participants to explore a range of definitions and perspectives on development; become familiar with key concepts such as poverty, inequality and sustainability; develop an understanding of the root causes, consequences and solutions of global poverty and inequality, and explore the purpose and rationale of the Sustainable Development Goals.

-Migration: By the end of this session, participants will have: developed an understanding of different types of migration; developed an understanding of the reasons for migration; explored migration policies on a local level and global level and the implications for immigrants, and explored opportunities for taking action.
+In this session, participants will have the opportunity to develop an understanding of different types of migration; develop an understanding of the reasons for migration; explore migration policies on a local and global level and the implications for immigrants, and explore opportunities for taking collective action.

-Health: By the end of this session, participants will have developed an understanding of universal health care as a human right; developed an understanding of key players in global health governance; identified the local-global links in the area of global health, and explored opportunities for taking action.
+This session allows participants to develop an understanding of universal health coverage as a human right; develop an understanding of key players in global health governance; identify the local-global links in the area of global health, and explore opportunities for taking action.

-Environment: By the end of this session, participants will have developed an understanding of the concept of environmental sustainability; explored the concept of justice in the allocation of the worlds’ resources; identified the causes and effects of climate change at a local and global level, and explored opportunities for taking action
+In this session, participants gain an understanding of the concept of environmental sustainability; explore the concept of justice in the allocation of the world’s resources; identify the causes and effects of climate change at a local and global level, and explore opportunities for taking action.

-What’s next?
-By the end of this session, participants will have reflected on the topics covered in the course; explored how the course has challenged them; considered what they might do next as a result of participating on the course, and identified networks within which they have power to influence positive change on global justice issues.
+For this final session, we provide the space for participants to reflect on the topics covered in the course; explore how the course has challenged them; consider what they might do next as a result of participating on the course, and identify networks within which they have power to influence positive change on global justice issues.